MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 HJ: No, it was in Vienna.
 The main program was his kind of arrangements, improvisations based on Bach.
 That was the main course of the program.
 Very good, very interesting, no question.
 In fact, I was thinking that every single pianist that studies in Vienna should have been there because it was a masterclass in piano playing.
 Pedaling, articulation, phrasing, sound, sound quality, production.
 Everything.
 {: .interviewee }

-Even his [Bach](https://en.wikipedia.org/wiki/Bach) was wonderful and he's not a classical player.
+Even his [Bach&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bach) was wonderful and he's not a classical player.
 I was like, "Where is every single student here?
 They should be just lapping this up."
 He played two encores, which were like...
 He went into his thing.
 He did jazz standards.
 He played two jazz standards and I shit you not, I was just like a little kid.
 I was in between that emotional experience of wanting to cry and wanting to laugh.
 Not really knowing how to react because it was like, "Ohh hahahaha ohhhh hahaha!"
 Just amazing.
 And there's been very few experiences like that in my life.
 {: .interviewee }

 So definitely Brad Mehldau is now on my giants list.
 There's a guitarist.
 Actually, *you're* a guitarist.
 I don't know if you've heard of this guy.
-His name is [Wolfgang Muthspiel](https://en.wikipedia.org/wiki/Wolfgang_Muthspiel), jazz guitarist.
+His name is [Wolfgang Muthspiel&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Wolfgang_Muthspiel), jazz guitarist.
 Fantastic.
 Check him out.
 Austrian dude.
 Just recorded a CD with Brad Mehldau.
 He is definitely a big inspiration.
 We hung out a lot in New York when I was studying there.
 He opened up my world to a lot of jazz music that I didn't know about before.
-Certainly I'm a fan of [Pink Floyd](https://en.wikipedia.org/wiki/Pink_Floyd), also like [Pink](https://en.wikipedia.org/wiki/Pink_(singer)).
+Certainly I'm a fan of [Pink Floyd&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Pink_Floyd), also like [Pink&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Pink_(singer)).
 {: .interviewee }

 {% include video.html vid="_BKVfbwI3X4" %}